Latent Causal Socioeconomic Health Index: Discussion and future work

+Lastly, existing causal frameworks that jointly handle multiple treatment variables are not readily adaptable to our LACSH framework.
+The extended rank likelihood approach by \Mycite{kuh2022} may be further explored for this purpose.

-This research has been supported by an IBISWorld philanthropic donation by Phil Ruthven to the Australian National University in the form of research funds awarded to GS Chiu.
-We thank Beatrix Jones, Bruce Chapman, Carolyn Huston, Corwin Zigler, Paul Gustafson, Peter Mueller, Tim Higgins, and the attendees of Bayes on the Beach 2017 and Joint Statistical Meeting 2018 for stimulating discussions and constructive comments on the topic.
-The authors acknowledge William \& Mary Research Computing (\url{https://www.wm.edu/it/rc}) for providing computational resources and technical support that have contributed to the results reported within this paper.
+\begin{acks}[Acknowledgements] This research has been supported by an IBISWorld philanthropic donation by the late Phil Ruthven to the Australian National University in the form of research funds awarded to GS Chiu.
+We thank the handling editor and reviewers for their valuable input.
+We also thank Beatrix Jones, Bruce Chapman, Carolyn Huston, Corwin Zigler, Paul Gustafson, Peter Mueller, Tim Higgins, and the attendees of Bayes on the Beach 2017 and Joint Statistical Meeting 2018 for stimulating discussions and constructive comments on the topic.
+The authors acknowledge William \& Mary Research Computing (\url{https://www.wm.edu/it/rc}) for providing computational resources and technical support that have contributed to the results reported within this paper. \end{acks}

 \counterwithin{figure}{section}